 The Value of DOLs

 The time to engage DOLs is now.
-Historically, pharma has relied upon KOLs to get their message out at congresses, symposium, and other in-person meetings.
+Historically, pharma has relied upon KOLs to get their message out at congresses, symposia, and other in-person meetings.
 While we believe that live meetings may eventually come back to their pre-pandemic levels and KOLs will not be replaced, the gains in influence DOLs have made in the healthcare space will not recede, they will continue to grow.
-While a KOL may also be a DOL, some DOLs may not hold prestigious institutional positions, professorships or have a breadth of peer reviewed articles to their name.
+While a KOL may also be a DOL, some DOLs may not hold prestigious institutional positions, professorships, or have a breadth of peer-reviewed articles to their name.
 Regardless, DOLs are valuable messengers who’ve synthesized the cutting-edge research, understand the trends, and create engaging conversations that doctors, and other HCPs, are tuning into.
 They will be a staple of truly effective pharma marketing for the foreseeable future.

 Need help kickstarting your HCP engagement plan by adding DOLs into the mix?
 Download our reference guide, Engagement Planning in the Age of Digital Opinion Leaders.